 Hebrews 10:1-18 For the Law, since it has only a shadow of the good things to come and not the very form of things, can never, by the same sacrifices which they offer continually year by year, make perfect those who draw near.
 Otherwise, would they not have ceased to be offered, because the worshipers, having once been cleansed, would no longer have had consciousness of sins?
 But in those sacrifices there is a reminder of sins year by year.
 For it is impossible for the blood of bulls and goats to take away sins.

 Therefore, when He comes into the world, He says, "Sacrifice and offering you have not desired, but a body you have prepared for me; in whole burnt offerings and sacrifices for sin you have taken no pleasure.
 "Then I said, 'Behold, I have come (in the scroll of the book it is written of me) to do your will, O God.'"
 After saying above, "Sacrifices and offerings and whole burnt offerings and sacrifices for sin you have not desires, nor have you taken pleasure in them" (which are offered according to the Law), then He said, "Behold, I have come to do your will."
 He takes away the first in order to establish the second.
-(Editor's note: God takes away the Old Covenant law in order to establish New Covenant grace.)
+(Note: Verse 9 is saying that God took away the Old Covenant law in order to establish New Covenant grace.)